 You are here: Urology Textbook > Bladder > Bladder pain syndrome/interstitial cystitis

-- Interstitial cystitis (1/2): definition, causes, symptoms and diagnosis
+- Interstitial cystitis: definition, causes, symptoms and diagnosis

-- Interstitial cystitis (2/2): medical treatment and surgical therapy
+- Interstitial cystitis: medical treatment and surgical therapy

 Definitions of Interstitial Cystitis (IC) and Painful Bladder Syndrome (BPS)

-Bladder pain syndrome (BPS)/Interstitial cystitis (IC) is disease of unknown etiology which presents with frequency, bladder pain and decreased bladder capacity (Loch and Stein, 2004).
-Several definitions of the disease have been formulated in the past years, the most important ones are cited:
+Bladder pain syndrome (BPS)/Interstitial cystitis (IC) is a disease of unknown etiology presenting with frequency, bladder pain, and decreased bladder capacity (Loch and Stein, 2004).

 Definition of the International Continence Society (ICS)

 Bladder pain syndrome is the complaint of suprapubic pain related to bladder filling, accompanied by other symptoms such as increased daytime and night-time frequency, in the absence of proven urinary tract infection or other obvious pathology.
-The diagnosis interstitial cystitis is reserved to patients with typical cystoscopic and histological features (Abrams et al, 2002).
+The diagnosis of interstitial cystitis is reserved for patients with typical cystoscopic and histological features (Abrams et al., 2002).

 Definition of the Society for Urodynamics and Female Urology

-Bladder pain syndrome or Interstitial cystitis is an unpleasant sensation (pain, pressure, discomfort) perceived to be related to the urinary bladder, associated with lower urinary tract symptoms of more than 6 weeks’ duration, in the absence of infection or other identifiable causes (Hanno and Dmochowski, 2009).
+Bladder pain syndrome or interstitial cystitis is an unpleasant sensation (pain, pressure, discomfort) perceived to be related to the urinary bladder, associated with lower urinary tract symptoms of more than six weeks duration, in the absence of infection or other identifiable causes (Hanno and Dmochowski, 2009).